Esri/storymap-tour/README.md

 ## What's new?

 #### Map Tour 2.0 released on 07/03/2013
-Major version with the following new functionality:
+Major version with the following new functionalities:
- * Open the hosted version to all ArcGIS Online account levels including the free Public account
+ * The hosted version is available to all ArcGIS Online account levels including the free Public account
- * Ability to import photos from Flickr, Facebook, Picasa and a CSV from the interactive builder
+ * The interactive builder offer to import photos from Flickr, Facebook, Picasa and a CSV
+ * The interactive builder is now usable on CSV added through ArcGIS Online web map viewer

 Other evolution includes:
  * Improved loading time